 The Mind-Body Connection Without a doubt, there is a vital link between our mental states and our physical health.
 Mental states affect our bodies and vice versa.
 It’s the typical case of the person allergic to cats who starts sneezing the moment he/she sets foot in the apartment of someone who has a cat.

-But one thing is certain…working through negative attitudes and mental states and choosing instead to deal with negative feelings in a healthy way may do wonders for us.
+But one thing is certain…working through negative attitudes and mental states and choosing to deal with negative feelings in a healthy way may do wonders for us.
 We may even realize we don’t need the meds anymore.